anIcedAntFA/linux-setup/README.md

 <details>
   <summary>
-  🛠️ <a href="https://github.com/rpm-software-management/dnf5">dnf</a> - RPM package management system.
+  🛠️ <a href="https://github.com/Jguer/yay">yay</a> - Arch Linux AUR helper tool.
   </summary>

-- _DNF5_ is a command-line package manager that automates the process of installing, upgrading, configuring, and removing computer programs in a consistent manner.
-It supports RPM packages, modulemd modules, and comps groups and environments.
+- With _yay_ you can easily install, update and manage your packages.
-- Here is an example when using `dnf` to install Firefox Developer Edition.
+- Here is an example when using _yay_ to install VS Code.
   ![Desktop screenshot](./images/yay-install-screenshot.png)

 </details>